akaped/blastnet/README.md

 `python blastnet.py mySequences.fasta -n -eval “1E-10”`

 The script will process the data, create a folder with the same name of mySequence.fasta, and place there all the run files + results.
-The results will be the output of  .gephi and .clans file.
+The results will be the output of  .gephi, .cytoscape and .clans file.

 This is the output structure of the generated folder:
 ```